Jaiganesh2024/Coastal-Weather-Forecasting-Reliable-Machine-Learning-Model-Using-Historical-Data/README.md

 # Coastal Weather Forecasting:Reliable Machine Learning Model Using Historical Data
-An advanced weather prediction model for the Mangalore region was developed by an- alyzing historical data from 2003 to 2020.
+An advanced weather prediction model for the Mangalore region was developed by analyzing historical data from 2003 to 2020.
 Key variables include atmospheric pressure, temperature, humidity, wind direction, and speed.
 Utilizing the Random Forest Regressor algorithm, the model accurately forecasts future conditions.
 These localized predictions support effective planning and decision-making for residents and authorities, enhancing